svenvc/ston/ston-spec.md

 *First version: October 30, 2018*

-*Draft*

-*Last update: October 30, 2018*
+*Last update: October 31, 2018*

 STON, short for Smalltalk Object Notation, is a lightweight, text-based human-readable data interchange format for class-based object-oriented languages like Smalltalk.

 It can be used to serialise domain level objects, either for persistency or network transport.
 By offering class tags for objects as well as support for object references, arbitrary object graphs can we written and read back.

-With conventions to use simpler representations for common value objects and broader primitive support, STON becomes both more compact and more readable.
+With conventions to use simpler representations for common value objects and comprehensive primitive support, STON is both compact and readable.

 STON was created in 2012 and is in active use in various Smalltalk systems, most notably in Pharo.
 The original documentation was the [Smalltalk Object Notation](https://github.com/svenvc/ston/blob/master/ston-paper.md) paper.
-The Pharo Enterprise book written in 2015 has an [STON](https://ci.inria.fr/pharo-contribution/job/EnterprisePharoBook/lastSuccessfulBuild/artifact/book-result/STON/STON.html) chapter.
+The Pharo Enterprise book, written in 2015, has an [STON](https://ci.inria.fr/pharo-contribution/job/EnterprisePharoBook/lastSuccessfulBuild/artifact/book-result/STON/STON.html) chapter.
 This document is meant to be the authoritative specification of STON as a data format, independent from its implementation.

 ## Example